Core ML Inference Performance in 2026: Benchmarks, Latency, and What the Numbers Mean

 Apple Silicon devices contain three distinct compute resources that Core ML can target: the CPU, the GPU, and the Neural Engine (ANE).
 Each has a different performance profile and a different power cost.

-Handles operations the ANE cannot execute and outperforms the CPU on parallelisable workloads.
-Its power draw is higher than the ANE for equivalent tasks, making it the second-best path for sustained workloads.
+GPU: Handles operations the ANE cannot execute and outperforms the CPU on parallelisable workloads.
+Its power draw is higher than the ANE for equivalent tasks.

-The fallback.
+CPU: The fallback.
 Deterministic and always available, but the slowest path for neural network operations.
-Inference routed through the CPU signals that the model contains operations the ANE or GPU cannot handle — not a deliberate choice.
+Inference routed through the CPU signals that the model contains operations the ANE or GPU cannot handle.

 Latency benchmarks: 2026 reference points